hjaltij/SiriProxy-Plex/README.md

 		   plex_host: '0.0.0.0' #Internal IP address of your Plex Media Server.
 		   plex_port: '32400' #Most likely you won't have to change this, it runs on port 32400 by default.
 		   plex_tv_index: '2' #This is the path to your TV index within PMS, set to 'auto' for autodetect.
+           plex_movie_index: '1' #This is the path to your Movie index within PMS

 2. Run bundler from your siriproxy root directory
 	* siriproxy bundle
 3. Start siriproxy and test